ricardoues/CarND-Path-Planning/README.md

 }
 ```

+Based on the information of where the car is (center lane = 1, left lane = 0, and right lane = 2) and the lowest cost we can change the following parameters the lane and the ref_vel in the lines of code 791-945.
+Finally, we create a smooth trajectories in the lines of code 948-1075, this code was taken from the Project Walkthroug.

 ## How to compile the project
 Clone the repository and inside the build directory run the following commands: